peter279k/struct/README.md

 ## About structs

 PHP has no built in struct type.
-This package tries to fill these gap.
+This package tries to fill this gap.

 Read more:
 * https://msdn.microsoft.com/en-us/library/ah19swz4.aspx